-4:9 And when those beasts give glory and honour and thanks to him that sat on the throne, who liveth for ever and ever: Here, we are once more pointed to the worshipful activity of these four awesome and holy living beings, symbols of power and holiness.
-When they begin they're expressing His eternality, and that same phrase is in chapter 10 verse 6 and chapter 15 verse 7; it's borrowed from Daniel 4:34, used there to describe God, when they worship and honor and glorify and thank the eternal God.
-When they do that that triggers something else.
-All of a sudden the oratorio moves to a second movement.
-They begin the quartet and then it sets in motion the accompanying worshipers.
+4:9 And when those beasts give glory and honour and thanks to him that sat on the throne, who liveth for ever and ever,- Here, we are once more pointing to the worshipful activity of these four awesome and holy living beings; symbols of power and holiness.
+All through Revelation God's eternality is expressed (also in 10:6; 15:7).
+And as they aive alory and honor and thanks unto God, that triggers another group to express the same glory, honor, and thanks.
+All of a sudden the quartet began and then it sets in motion the accompanying worshipers.